COVID and military coup cripple Myanmar economy | DW | 26.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Myanmar — one of the poorest countries in Asia — is nearing economic collapse.
-The country has been hit hard by a devastating cash shortage since the coup and COVID pandemic.
+The country has been hit hard by a devastating cash shortage since the coup and COVID-19 pandemic.

 Myanmar's economy and banking system have been paralyzed since the military's power-grab in February